Can pet owners use CBD oil to treat cats with cancer? Is it safe?

-Squamous cell carcinoma in felines can start as a small patch of sore skin, which, if it does not heal, could be a sign of cancerous cells present in the body.
+Squamous cell carcinoma in felines can start as a small patch of sore skin and oral tumors, which, if not healed, could be a sign of cancerous cells present in the body.
 Inflammation of the skin is one of the most common symptoms of squamous cell carcinoma in cats.

 Research in 2000 reveals that cannabinoids, particularly with CBD from the cannabis plant, have strong anti-inflammatory properties.
 This same study investigates cannabinoid efficacy on mice that had collagen-induced arthritis and showed that it was able to improve the conditions on these rodents.
 (24)

 A follow-up experiment in 2004 using a novel synthetic cannabinoid acid on mice with arthritis generated the same results.
 The cannabinoid was found to have suppressive effects on cell immune responses while also producing pro-inflammatory mediators, a hint to its usefulness as a novel, anti-inflammatory product.
 (25)